ralphje/destructify/docs/fieldspec.rst

    Fields are always processed in the order they are defined, so a field following a field that has one of these attributes set, will continue from the current position.

+   When you set :attr:`offset` or :attr:`skip`, :attr:`StructureOptions.alignment` is ignored for this field.

 MagicField
 ==========
 .. autoclass:: MagicField